 Partnering under the Client Voice and Choice Initiative

 To meet the strategic commitment of becoming more responsive to clients – people affected by conflict and disaster around the world – the International Rescue Committee (IRC) launched the Client Voice and Choice Initiative (CVC) in April 2015.
-Under this initiative funded by DFID, the IRC has partnered with GT to help it to improve programming and business practices by bringing client perspectives more systematically into decision-making calculations.
+Under this initiative funded by DFID, the IRC partnered with Ground Truth to help it to improve programming and business practices by bringing client perspectives more systematically into decision-making calculations.

 The CVC initiative was piloted in four different countries and humanitarian settings: South Sudan, Syria, Kenya, and Greece.
 In each of these countries, IRC and Ground Truth established a mechanism to regularly collect and respond to feedback from clients about IRC’s.